dee-me-tree-or-love/kalimba/README.md

 > 🌱 This is an early WIP, more information coming soon ✨

-`kalimba` is a tiny menu bar applicaiton allowing to monitor and toggle the status of [`colima`](https://github.com/abiosoft/colima) with a basic GUI written using [`rumps`](https://github.com/jaredks/rumps).
+`kalimba` is a tiny menu bar application allowing to monitor and toggle the status of [`colima`](https://github.com/abiosoft/colima) with a basic GUI written using [`rumps`](https://github.com/jaredks/rumps).